ielym/PSMANet/README.md

 # PSMANet
-<p stype="color:blue; font-size:20px;">Paper : A Parallel Multi-Scale with Hybrid Attention Network for Color Image Denoising</p>
+<p>Paper : A Parallel Multi-Scale with Hybrid Attention Network for Color Image Denoising</p>
 <p>The code will be uploaded soon</p>